 - Members of staff are permitted to bring their personal mobile devices into the centres.
 They are required to use their own professional judgement as to when it is appropriate to use them.
-Broadly speaking our advice is that: - ✓ Personal hand held devices will be used in lesson time only in an emergency or extreme circumstances. - ✓ Members of staff are free to use these devices outside teaching time. - ✓ Under no circumstances should images or video of students be captured or stored on the personal mobile devices of members of staff. - ✓ A school mobile phone is available for professional use by staff (for example when engaging in off-site activities). - Pupils are not currently permitted to bring their personal hand held devices into the centre devices are collected from pupils at the start of the school day and returned when they leave. - Pupils at KS4 are free to use these devices at lunch time, but they must be handed-in again before the afternoon session.
-See the KS4 Behaviour Policy for how to handle breaches of this rule. - A number of such devices may be available in school (e.g. PDA, I-pod Touch) and are used by pupils as considered appropriate by members of staff.
+Broadly speaking our advice is that: - ✓ Personal hand held devices will be used in lesson time only in an emergency or extreme circumstances. - ✓ Members of staff are free to use these devices outside teaching time. - ✓ Under no circumstances should images or video of students be captured or stored on the personal mobile devices of members of staff.

+- ✓ A school tablet is available for professional use by staff (for example when engaging in off-site activities). - Pupils are not currently permitted to bring their personal hand held devices into the centre devices are collected from pupils at the start of the school day and returned when they leave. - A number of such devices may be available in school (e.g. PDA, I-pod Touch) and are used by pupils as considered appropriate by members of staff.

-Personal hand held technology S Staff / Adult S Pupils Allowed Allowed at Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed with staff Not allowed Mobile phones may be brought into the Centre • ✓ KS4 ✓ KS3 Use of mobile phones in lessons ~ • Use of mobile phones in social time • ✓ KS4 ✓ KS3 Taking photos on personal phones or other camera devices • • Use of hand held devices e.g. PDAs, gaming consoles • ~
+Personal hand held technology Staff / Adults Pup Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed with staff Not allowed Mobile phones may be brought into the Centre • l. • Use of mobile phones in lessons ~ • Use of mobile phones in social time • • Taking photos on personal phones or other camera devices ~ ~ Use of hand held devices e.g. PDAs, gaming consoles • >